-During 2017, four regularly scheduled meetings of the Board were held.
-During such year, each Director attended 100% of the total number of meetings of the Board during his or her term of service.
-During 2017, each independent Director attended 100% of the total number of meetings held by all committees of the Board for which he served.
+During 2018, four regularly scheduled meetings of the Board were held.
+During such year, each current Director attended 100% of the total number of meetings of the Board during his or her term of service.
+During 2018, each independent Director attended 100% of the total number of meetings held by all committees of the Board for which he or she served, with the exception of Mr. Murphy who attended 93% and Mr. Rashkow who attended 92% of the total number of meetings held by all committees of the Board for which each served.

 Time is allotted at each Board meeting for an executive session involving only the independent Directors.
-The Company's independent Directors held four closed-session meetings during 2017, and each independent director attended all meetings during his or her term of service.
+The Company's independent Directors held four closed-session meetings during 2018, and each current independent director attended all meetings during his or her term of service.

 The Company encourages, but does not require, the members of its Board to attend the Annual Meeting.
-Each director then serving on the Board attended the Company's 2017 Annual Meeting.
+Each director then serving on the Board attended the Company's 2018 Annual Meeting.